Warmachine Terminology - a Guide

 Theme Force

 Theme Forces were a list-building option in Mk2 and Mk3.
 A Theme Force would specify a subset of models within a Faction that you could play in the Theme Force and in exchange you would get bonuses such as extra abilities or free models.
-Theme Forces acted as a precursor to the idea of a Mk4 Army (with some Mk4 Legacy Armies based directly off of a Mk3 Theme Force) and as such you may see veteran players use the terms interchangeably, but as of writing Theme Forces do not exist in Mk4.
+Theme Forces acted as a precursor to the idea of an Mk4 Army (with some Mk4 Legacy Armies based directly off of an Mk3 Theme Force) and as such you may see veteran players use the terms interchangeably, but as of writing Theme Forces do not exist in Mk4.

 'Caster